How To Wash Bike Shorts?

 Separate from Other Laundry

-The essential washing rule will tell you to separate dark color clothes from light color clothes.
+The essential washing rule will tell you to separate dark-colored clothes from light-colored clothes.
 We want to remind you of this again.
 Prevent your shorts from getting shabby after they are washed with other garments.

 Flip the Shorts

 The inside parts of the shorts are in direct contact with your skin.
 So it makes more meaning to turn the shorts inside out and put them into washing.
-Also, there is cushioning inside the shorts to protect your groin from causing you aches after long rides.
-So flipping the shorts will expose the cushions and clean them well.
+Also, cushioning inside the shorts protects your groin from causing you to ache after long rides.
+So, flipping the shorts will expose the cushions and clean them well.
 It will also save the graphics and logos from fading.

 Zip-Up

-We bet you will never want your favorite bike shorts damaged by the velcro of your other biking gear.
-But, at the same time, you will definitely want to prevent your unzipped jeans from tearing up the shorts.
-So take precautions before putting your bike shorts with other clothes inside the machine.
+We bet you will never want your favorite riding shorts damaged by the velcro of your other gear.
+But, simultaneously, you will want to prevent your unzipped jeans from tearing up the shorts.
+So take precautions before putting your shorts with other clothes inside the machine.

 Wash Bags

 Wash bags are not luxurious items.
-Instead, they are essential for keeping delicate clothes like biking shorts safe.
+Instead, they are essential for keeping delicate clothes like cycling shorts safe.
 Otherwise, your expensive shorts can get shredded by other garments or the metal drum of the machine itself.
-So get a wash bag that has smooth inside and use it to wash delicate clothes like bike shorts.
+So get a wash bag that has smooth inside and use it to wash delicate clothes like lycra shorts.

-Now that you have taken the precautionary steps, you are ready to wash your bike shorts using a washing machine.
+Now that you have taken the precautionary steps, you can launder your cycling shorts using a washing machine.
 However, a careful user will always take care of a few things.

 Cold Water Wash

 Heat can deteriorate the lycra and elastic of your shorts.
 However, you do not need to throw your shorts in lukewarm water.
-Cold water with mild detergent is sufficient to remove the dirt and debris from your shorts.
-On the contrary, using hot water will only reduce the longevity of your favorite shorts.
+Cold water with mild detergent can remove dirt and debris from your shorts.
+On the contrary, using hot water will only reduce the longevity of your favorite shorts unless you need to remove grease and stains.

 Delicate Setting

-If your machine is smart enough to have a delicate setting button, then rest assured that your shorts are in safe hands.
+If your machine is smart enough to have a delicate setting button, rest assured that your shorts are safe.
 This setting varies from one brand to another.
-A delicate setting can be considered equivalent to hand wash.
-This setting can drop the water temperature, do 2 rinse cycles, and spin the clothing at 400 rpm.
+A delicate setting can be considered equivalent to a hand wash.
+This setting can drop the water temperature, do two rinse cycles, and spin the clothing at 400 rpm.
 To be safe, you should cancel the spin cycle and let the bibs air dry.

 Detergent

-Detergents with harsh agents can damage the synthetic fibers and elastic of the shorts.
-You can use additive-free mild detergents designed for sports clothing like Original Activewear Detergent or even Sweat X Sport Max Odor Defense Extreme Activewear Detergent to wash your bike shorts.
+Detergents with harsh agents can damage the synthetic fibers and elasticity of the shorts.
+You can use additive-free mild detergents designed for sports clothing, like Original Activewear Detergent or even Sweat X Sport Max Odor Defense Extreme Activewear Detergent, to wash your cycling shorts.
 Soap solution can also be used if you do not have activewear detergent.
 However, chlorine and fragrant-free soaps are a better choice here.

-Most people will agree that it is always better to air dry bike shorts.
-The heat from the dryer can affect the shorts’ technical fabrics and chamois pad.
+Most people will agree that air drying your shorts is always better.
+The heat from the dryer can affect the shorts’ technical fabrics and chamois pads.
 So rinse the excess water from the clothes and hang them on the drying rack to air dry the piece of clothes.
 Or, you can place the shorts inside a towel and wring out the water to speed up the drying process.

 So, you have to be careful and follow the recommended instructions.
 This will keep the clothing fresh for as long as possible.

-However, if you use your shorts only for a non-intensive commute, then you can use it for a few days without washing them.
+However, if you use your shorts only for a non-intensive commute, you can use them for a few days without washing them.

-When washing your bike shorts with padding, you can follow the instructions we shared for washing regular bike shorts.
+You can follow our shared instructions for washing regular cycling shorts when washing your padded shorts.
 Take the shorts and handwash them with a cleanser.
-If you don’t have a cleanser made specifically for washing bike shorts, you can also use your shower gel.
+You can also use your shower gel if you don’t have a cleanser made specifically for washing cyclewear.

-If you only have a bar of soap at your disposal, don’t use it directly on the shorts.
-Rather, use it to make cold, soapy water in a tub or in a mug.
+If you only have a soap bar, don’t use it directly on the shorts.
+Instead, use it to make cold, soapy water in a tub or a mug.
 Use that water to wash your shorts afterwards.

 Yes, you can put cycling shorts in the washing machine.
 However, you must maintain some things like keeping the spin between 600-800 RPM, setting the wash on gentle, and keeping the temperature under 30 degrees.
 Remember, the colder the water is, the longer the shorts will last.

-No, you shouldn’t put bike shorts in the dryer.
-Dryers are known for reducing the lifespan of clothing, especially when it comes to delicate pieces like sportswear.
+No, you shouldn’t put your bike shorts in the dryer.
+Dryers are known for reducing the lifespan of clothing, especially for delicate pieces like sportswear.

 Things to Remember

-Now that you know A to Z of washing your bike shorts, you can wash them whenever you want.
-However, for taking the best care of your shorts, remember a few notes,
+Now that you know A to Z of washing your cycling shorts, you can wash them whenever you want.
+However, to take the best care of your shorts, remember a few notes,

-- The chamois of your bike shorts are not necessarily made of suede leather.
+• The chamois of your shorts are not necessarily made of suede leather.
 Manufacturers today mostly opt for chamois, which are 100% synthetic.
 So wash them carefully using mild agents.

-- Avoid fabric softener as it coats garments in a stain-blocking subtle film, which can clog up the synthetic fibers of your expensive bike shorts.
+• Avoid fabric softener as it coats garments in a stain-blocking subtle film, which can clog up the synthetic fibers of your expensive, delicate shorts.

-- As mentioned earlier, do not use the dryer to dry the shorts.
-Opt for air dry instead.
+• As mentioned earlier, do not use the dryer to dry the shorts.
+Opt for air drying instead.

 Final Thoughts